Agile vs. Waterfall Development

 By: Nikki Dent

 When it comes to software development, there are many different procedures or value systems that can be followed or drawn upon for workflow.
 Two development philosophies that are often talked about and compared are agile and Waterfall.
-In a way, they are two sides of the same coin, Waterfall is slower and methodical while agile is faster-paced and nimble.
-Depending on your project and your organization there are pros and cons to each method.
-Choosing the one that best aligns with your company’s goals and work mentality will give you the best outcome and the smoothest development process.
+Waterfall is a methodology that’s meant to be followed to a T, while agile is a mindset.

 What is Waterfall?